-The first is with an online fax service, which operates as a virtual fax machine located accessed through the internet.
+- An online fax service, which operates as a virtual fax machine located accessed through the internet.

-The second is a connected fax machine or multifunction printer (print/scan/copy/fax) that allows for faxing from the computer through the multifunction device attached to a land-line phone line.
+- A connected fax machine or multifunction printer (print/scan/copy/fax) that allows for faxing from the computer through the multifunction device attached to a land-line phone line.

-The third is through Windows XP’s bundled software “Fax Console,” which turns your computer into a direct replacement of a hardcopy fax machine.
+- Windows XP’s bundled software “Fax Console,” which turns your computer into a direct replacement of a hardcopy fax machine.

 NOTE: As of April 8, 2014, Windows XP is no longer supported by Microsoft.
 The information on this page is accurate up to that date, however, will not be updated from that point.
 As the operating system is no longer supported, there may be compatibility and issues with any software, hardware, or service mentioned here due to the lack of support for the XP operating system.

 - Online Fax Services Compatible with Windows XP